khanh310177/khanh310177/README.md

   - Turning coffee into code (and sometimes into existential dread)
   - Fluent in Python, JavaScript, and Emoji
   - Debugging life, one breakpoint at a time
-  - Expert at Ctrl+C, Ctrl+V operations
+  - Expert at Ctrl+C, Ctrl+V operations, using COPILOT as a human support

 - 🌱 Currently learning:
   - How to keep my plants alive